COVID-19 Frequently Asked Questions (FAQs)

 - At this time the menu will consist of cold breakfast and lunch choices

-- At both locations, please enter through the bus loading zone.
+- Please enter through the bus loading zone.
 Our Nutrition Services staff will be set up to serve you drive-thru style, and walk-ups are welcome.
 Please look for our signs for additional directions and flow.

 - No adult meals will be available for purchase.